5 Things Incoming Freshman Must Know About Student Loans (Even if Your Parents Are Helping)

-Show of hands: how many of you are hoping (or assuming) that your parents will handle the college loan process for you?
+Show of hands: How many of you are hoping (or assuming) that your parents or guardians will handle the college loan process for you?

 If that’s you, you’re not alone.
-Many students are already busy enough applying for school admission and scholarships.
-Plus, you may assume that parents are more qualified to navigate the loan process.
+Many students are busy enough applying for school admission and scholarships.
+And you may assume the adults in your life are more qualified to navigate the loan process.

-While it’s true that parents can be a tremendously valuable resource in choosing and securing college loans, it’s critical for students to get involved as well.
+While it’s true that parent, guardians, and other trusted relatives can be a tremendously valuable resource in choosing and securing college loans, it’s critical for students themselves to get involved too.

-In this article, we’re going to give you the straight scoop on how your loans can impact your future, and point out some red flags you should look out for when evaluating private student loans.
+We've got the straight scoop on how your student loans can impact your future, and point out the red flags you should look out for when evaluating private student loans.

-1) Loans can have a massive impact on your post-college lifestyle
+1) Student loans have a massive impact on your post-college lifestyle

-For most students, college loans are their first step into the world of adult finances.
-Decisions you make now could impact you for a decade or more after you graduate.
-Not to put too fine a point on it, but getting the right loan could mean the difference between living in your parents’ basement or becoming financially independent.
+For most students, student loans are their first step into the world of adult finances.
+Decisions you make now could impact your lifestyle for a decade or more after you graduate.
+Not to put too fine a point on it, but getting the right loan could mean the difference between living in your parents’ basement after graduation or becoming financially independent.

-Most student loans are structured with you as the as loan holder and your parents as the cosigner.
-That means that you’re ultimately responsible for paying college loans back, even if your parents are helping you out.
+Most private student loans are structured with you as the as loan holder and your parents or another relative as the cosigner.
+That means you’re ultimately responsible for paying college loans back, even if your family are helping you out.

-If something happens where your parents are unable to make payments—someone loses a job, becomes disabled, or suffers some other consequence that makes it impossible to work—those loans will have to be paid by you.
+If something unexpected happens and your family is unable to help make payments — someone loses a job, becomes disabled, or suffers some other consequence that makes it impossible to work — those loans will have to be paid by you.
+On your own.

-Red flag alert: A common stumble for many students is borrowing more than they can expect to reasonably repay based on their post-college income.
-To get a better sense of what this might look like based on your anticipated income, use our free NitroScore tool to estimate what kind of loan payments you’ll be able to handle after graduation.
+Red flag alert: A common stumble for many students is borrowing more than they can reasonablyexpect to repay based on their post-college income.
+To get a better sense of what this might look like based on your anticipated income, use our free NitroScore tool to estimate the loan payments you’ll be able to realistically handle after graduation.

-Many people have the mistaken belief that it’s easy to get out of paying a student loan for various reasons, such as the death of a cosigner, agreeing to work in under-privileged areas or under-served fields, or establishing a solid payment history.
+Many people have heard that it’s fairly easy to get out of paying a student loan for various reasons, such as the death of a cosigner, agreeing to work in underprivileged areas or underserved fields, or establishing a solid payment history.

-Unfortunately, those assumptions are largely incorrect.
-In fact, student loans are one of the few kinds of debt that cannot be wiped away with bankruptcy in most instances.
+Unfortunately, that's largely incorrect.
+In fact, student loans are one of the few kinds of debt that usually can't be wiped away even through bankruptcy.

-While some federal loan forgiveness plans do exist, it’s important to know that many of them are currently in jeopardy due to the political climate.
-For those that still exist, you’re often required to dedicate 10 years of work within very specific parameters before any of your debt is forgiven.
+While federal student loan forgiveness plans do exist, they aren't easy to take advantage of.
+You’re often required to dedicate 10 years of work within very specific parameters before any of your debt is forgiven.
 That can severely limit your ability to advance in your career, build new skill sets, or even relocate.
 See The Truth About Student Loan Forgiveness Programs to learn about the instances you may be able seek loan forgiveness.

 Red flag alert: Some loans include a scary provision that requires the entire loan balance to be paid immediately upon the death of a cosigner.
 This is sometimes referred to as automatic default.
 Be sure to look at provisions about cosigner death before signing anything.
 While no one wants to think about this, it’s better to be safe than sorry.

-3) If you do not graduate, you still have to pay your loans
+3) If you don't graduate, you still have to pay your student loans

 If you find that college isn’t for you, your student loans still have to paid, and often, you’ll have to start making payments right away.
 That means you’ll be on the hook for generating income fast, without the benefit of the college degree you had hoped for.